Skip to main content

 Chambers is extremely proud of its current diversity and is committed increasing diversity and to promoting access to the profession.
 We therefore encourage and particularly welcome applications for mini pupillage, pupillage, tenancies and staffing positions from those who have historically been under-represented at the Bar.

-• Disability and limitation 10% of members of chambers confirmed they were disabled and 10% confirmed that a health condition or disability limited their day to day activities a little.
-21 % declined to answer and 3% preferred not to say.
+25% of members of chambers confirmed they were disabled or had a health condition or disability that limited their day to day activities a little.
+4% preferred not to say.

-• Religion 47% of members of chambers have no religion or belief, 21% are Christian (all denominations), 9% preferred not to say and 23% declined to answer
+62% of members of chambers have no religion or belief, 29% are Christian (all denominations), 4% are Sikh, 4% preferred not to say .

-• Sexual orientation 68% of members of chambers are heterosexual, 23% declined to answer, 6% preferred not to say and 3% are gay
+83% of members of chambers are heterosexual, 8% preferred not to say 4% are gay and 4% are bisexual

-• Education 45% of members of chambers were the first generation of their families to attend university, 31% were not the first and 24% declined to respond.
-40% were mainly state school educated, 36% mainly fee/independent school educated and 24% declined to respond.
+54% of members of chambers were the first generation of their families to attend university, 37% were not the first, 4% did not attend university and 8% preferred not to say.
+46% were mainly state school educated, 46% mainly fee/independent school educated and 8% declined to respond.

-• Caring responsibilities 17% of members of chambers are the primary carer for children, 23% declined to respond, 57% are not the primary carer and 3% preferred not to say.
-17% are have caring responsibilities for persons other than children.
+46% of members of chambers are the primary carer for children, 54% are not the primary carer.
+25% have caring responsibilities for persons other than children.